zhihanyang2022/off-policy-continuous-control/README.md

 **Details you should know**
 - The background of the plots are screenshots from the OpenAI Spinning Up benchmark.
+- The animations shown are only the first few seconds of an entire trajectory.
 - Note that both implementations use near-identical hyper-parameters.
 TODO: explain the only difference
 - Approximate running time (on GPU; CPU should be similar since GPU can't really accelerate linear layers):